 This remote stretch of the Antarctic Peninsula only available to be visited for a few short weeks per year.
-From January onwards, seasonal ice conditions allow ships to attempt to cross the Antarctic Circle.
+Seasonal ice conditions allow ships to attempt to cross the Antarctic Circle.
 Here you will enjoy impressive landscapes, Adelie penguin rookeries and large icebergs.

 |Day 1||Ushuaia, Argentina||Day at Leisure|